ADFXSound/AudioEventConductor/README.md

 ## Inject Settings into the Sound Cue
 Right click on events(s), and select the Inject Options

+IMPORTANT: This is a required step for the settings to be applied to the Sound Cues.

 To apply the Sound Classes, Atteunation, or Sound Concurrency Settings into the Sound Cue.

 <img width="733" height="112" alt="image" src="https://github.com/user-attachments/assets/ee3a5987-43c4-4dd8-8154-e19690c041e7" />